MobilityData/GTFS_Schedule_Best-Practices/README.md

-# gtfs-best-practices
+# GTFS_Schedule_Best-Practices

 Best Practices for Structuring General Transit Feed Specification Data

-# Editing GTFS Best Practices
+# Editing GTFS Schedule Best Practices

 The Best Practices data are written in YAML variables.
 More information about YAML syntax and structure may be found [here](https://learnxinyminutes.com/docs/yaml/).
 Each variable is defined as follows: